The Supremacy of God in Preaching

 Now what I want to do tonight is to pose two questions about this.
 One is to ask why this is so.
 Why should the supremacy of God be the passion of our preaching?
 And secondly, how shall we then preach?
 Question number one then, why should be supremacy of God be the passion and the theme of our preaching?

-A couple of years ago, I'm not sure how long it's been, it's maybe more than a couple.
-I was doing this interview with Preaching Today and they asked me that question on the telephone.
+A couple of years ago, I was doing this interview with Preaching Today and they asked me that question on the telephone.
 Why do you make so much of the supremacy of God being the theme of preaching?
-And the answer I gave was what came to my mind as they were teaching or asking me this.
 I said well, it's because the supremacy of God is the theme of redemptive history.
 In fact if you push it all the way back the supremacy of God is the theme of God.

-I remember just a few years ago that was my alma mater preaching.
+I remember just a few years ago that I was at my Alma Mater preaching.
 First chance I ever had to stand in the puppet of chapel of Wheaton College.
-This is going to be exciting and I stood up there and the first words out of my mouth were...
-I got up in front of these 2000 students and said the chief end of God is to glorify God and enjoy him forever and I had friends up in the balcony and they went...
-Like that.
-And said afterwards we thought you just blew your one chance to get it right at Wheaton and you quoted the Westminster catechism wrong.
+I got up in front of these 2000 students and said the chief end of God is to glorify God and enjoy him forever.

 Jonathan Edwards along with A.W.
-Tozer and a few others is a hero of mine and the book that made this point in my life and a life changing way about 25 years ago now is called "The Dissertation Concerning the End for Which God Created the World."
+Tozer and a few others are heroes of mine, and the book that made this point in my life and a life changing way about 25 years ago now is called "The Dissertation Concerning the End for Which God Created the World."
 That's the short title.

 "The Dissertation Concerning the End for Which God Created the World" and in it he makes this point, I'll read you the thesis.
 "The great end of God's works which is so very easily expressed in scripture is indeed but one, and this one end is most properly and comprehensively called the glory of God."

 Now let me read you one passage of scripture's so that you get the flavor of why I say God's supremacy is the main heartbeat of God and therefore it must be the main heartbeat of preaching about God.
-Isaiah 48 9-11, "God says for my name's sake I did for my anger for the sake of my praise I restrain it for you that a may not cut you off.
-Behold I have find you but not like silver I have tried you in the furnace of affliction for my own sake, or my own sake I do it for how should my name be profaned, my glory I will not give to another."
+Isaiah 48 9-11, “God says for my name's sake I defer my anger for the sake of my praise I restrain it for you that I may not cut you off.
+Behold I have refined you but not like silver I have tried you in the furnace of affliction.
+For my own sake, I do it, for how should my name be profaned?
+My glory I will not give to another.”

 Which is why we have at the bottom of our stationery that word that sums up all of my theology, God is most glorified in us when we are most satisfied in him.
 This is the good news.
 By God's quest be glorified and your quest be satisfied are not at odds, they are one in worship.